 Since my school days photography and nature have complemented and enriched my day-to-day life.
 I worked from my mid-teens till leaving university at a garden centre and local authority parks department.
 Photography played its part, helping to fund my way through university with team and individual portrait shots.
 While working in software design I spent five years in part-time education studying for the (old) RHS Diploma in Horticulture **, with the intention of a career change that never materialised.

 When I left 'conventional' work my lifelong interest in nature and photography drew me into landscape and botanical imagery.
 Whether photographing the natural world from more unusual angles or close-up studio shots, both have opened up my visual world.
 My technical and illustration background has helped underpin my conversion to creative, freelance work.

 As my studio based skills have grown, commercial photographic opportunities have developed.
 Please take a look at my Services tab for the latest information.
-You can also find further details at my local Chamber of Commerce website.

 * To be accurate, I narrowly missed 25 years and my "long service clock".
 Took me a while to recover from that disappointment ;-)